Welcome to Nelnet

 One-Time Special Payment Instruction

-Log in to your Nelnet.com account, select Make a Payment, and then select Groups.
+Log in to your Nelnet.com account, select Make a Payment, and then select Pay by Group.
 At this point, you can enter payment amounts to apply to each of your loan groups.
 Then simply confirm your payment to submit it.

 Recurring Special Payment Instructions